sorrymint/food-as-a-service/README.md

 # DineDirect - Food as a Service

-This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.
+This is a Food SaaS application created using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in admin.

 ## Tech Stack

 - **Framework**: [Next.js](https://nextjs.org/)
 - **Database**: [Postgres](https://www.postgresql.org/)
 - **ORM**: [Drizzle](https://orm.drizzle.team/)